kanishka-linux/kawaii-player/README.md

 2. Arch Users can also get package from AUR.
 [Latest release](https://aur.archlinux.org/packages/kawaii-player/), thanks to **Nocipher** and [git-version](https://aur.archlinux.org/packages/kawaii-player-git/), thanks to **SolarAquarion**.

-3. For Ubuntu or Debian based distro.
+3. For Ubuntu or Debian based distros.

-	- Users can directly go to Release section and download appropriate .deb package and install it using
+	- Users can directly go to Release section, download appropriate .deb package, and install it using

-			sudo gdebi pkg_name.deb.

-		If 'gdebi' is not installed then install it using

-			'sudo apt-get install gdebi'.
+			sudo apt install ./kawaii-player-<version>.deb

-	- If user wants to install the application directly from source:
+	- If a user wants to install the application directly from source:

 			$ git clone https://github.com/kanishka-linux/kawaii-player